Things to do in Pune, India

-The Palace was built between 1892 and 1897 by the 3rd Aga Khan, Sultan Mohammad Shah Aga Khan.
+The Palace was built between 1892 and 1897 by the Third Aga Khan, Sultan Mohammad Shah Aga Khan.
 It was commissioned to provide employment for famine-struck local villagers, with more than 1000 people being employed for the five-year period of its construction.
 The Palace was donated to the Indian state by Prince Karim Aga Khan in 1972.

-The Palace is most important for being the place that Mahatma Ghandi, his wife Kasturba, and his secretary, Mahadev Desai, were imprisoned on 9 August 1942.
-The British authorities took this step because of concerns about the popularity of Gandhi's ‘Quit India’ movement.
+The Palace is most important for being the place where Mahatma Ghandi, his wife Kasturba, and his secretary, Mahadev Desai, were imprisoned on 9 August 1942.
+The British authorities took this step because of concerns about the popularity of Gandhi's Quit India movement.

 Ghandi's secretary had a fatal heart attack almost immediately, prompting a tense standoff between Gandhi and the authorities regarding his burial.
 The British eventually relented and permitted Desai's body to be cremated in a corner of the Palace's grounds.
 Gandhi lit the pyre and said:

 Other significant events that took place during Gandhi's imprisonment included Gandhi hoisting the congress flag in January 1943 and January 1944 and the death of Gandhi's wife on 22 February 1944.
-Ghandi suffered a severe malaria attack six weeks later and was eventually released on 6 May 1944, on account of his failing health: the British thought that the nation would be enraged if he died in prison.
+Ghandi suffered a severe malarial attack six weeks later and was eventually released on 6 May 1944, on account of his failing health: the British thought that the nation would be enraged if he died in prison.

 It took a further three years before India gained independence on 15 August 1947.
 Ghandi was later assassinated by a Hindu nationalist, who thought Gandhi unduly favoured Pakistan, in January 1948.
 He was cremated and his ashes distributed to a number of locations, including the Aga Khan Palace.

 The Palace and its grounds occupy around 17 acres.
-The Palace itself has three stories, the ground floor occupying almost 2000 square metres (including a wide corridor that allows you to circumnavigate the building).
+The Palace itself has three storeys, the ground floor occupying almost 2000 square metres (including a wide corridor that allows you to circumnavigate the building).

 The internal rooms now house exhibitions devoted to Gandhi's work and a number of his personal items, including cooking utensils, clothes, slippers and a letter written by Gandhi on the death of his secretary.
 But don't expect a high standard of curatorship: translations are haphazard, the lighting is poor, and many of the photographs are faded.